Refining the Protein-Protein Interactome using Gene Expression Data: Methods

 \section{Methods}

 The input for our procedure is a protein-protein interactome and a set of gene expression profiles.
-Our data sources are given in the supplementary materials, which can be downloaded at:
+Our data sources are given in Appendix~\ref{datasources}.
+The overall framework of our algorithm is shown in Figure~\ref{fig:framework}.

-Our algorithm focusses initially on proteins with the highest degree in the PPI as potential multi-pathway proteins.
-Expression profiles are used to infer interactions of this protein that span multiple pathways, and then the local topology of the PPI is edited to emphasize connectivity within single pathways.
-The overall framework of our algorithm is shown in Figure \ref{fig:framework}.
+Our algorithm focuses initially on proteins with the highest degree in the PPI as potential multi-pathway proteins.
 Let $A$ be the protein that currently has the largest number of connections in the PPI.
 We denote $\mathcal{N}(A)$ as a set containing all proteins connected to $A$ via protein-protein interactions.

 For each pair of proteins $i$ and $j$ in $\mathcal{N}(A)$, we calculate the correlation $\rho_{ij}$ of their gene expression patterns.
 An agglomerative hierarchical clustering of the proteins in $\mathcal{N}(A)$ is performed using $d_{ij} = 1 - |\rho_{ij}|$ as the distance metric.
 A pre-specified threshold $\theta_\text{cor}$ is used to convert this hierarchical clustering into a partition of disjoint subsets $N_1,\ N_2,\ \dots,\ N_m$ of highly correlated proteins, as well as an extra subset $N_{m+1}$ containing unclustered proteins.

-We proceed under the assumption that each highly correlated subset $N_1, \dots, N_m$ of $\mathcal{N}(A)$ is a group of proteins belonging to the same pathway.
+We now proceed under the assumption that each disjoint subset $N_1,\ N_2,\ \dots,\ N_m$ of proteins with highly correlated gene expression is a group of proteins in $\mathcal{N}(A)$ belonging to the same pathway.
 We remove inter-pathway connections within $\mathcal{N}(A)$ by replacing protein $A$ in the PPI with duplicates $A_1,\ A_2,\ \dots,\ A_m$, where $A_i$ retains only the connections between $A$ and proteins in $N_i$.
 We also discard all connections between protein $A$ and proteins contained in the unclustered set $N_{m+1}$.

-The \textit{expression clustering} and \textit{network reduction} steps are repeated for all highly-connected proteins in the protein-protein interactome.
+These expression clustering and network reduction steps are repeated for all highly-connected proteins in the protein-protein interactome.
 We terminate the algorithm when no protein in the refined PPI contains more connections than a pre-specified degree cutoff $\theta_\text{deg}$.

+In the following section, we examine the performance of our method for refining the PPI under different settings for our two user-specified parameters: the cutoff $\theta_\text{deg}$ for the largest degree protein in the refined PPI and the threshold $\theta_\text{cor}$ for partitioning highly correlated gene expression profiles into disjoint clusters.